Altair-39/kingler/README.md

 * [Similar projects](#similar-projects)

-## Features of Krabby
+## Features of Kingler
 - Pokemon from every generation, including shinies, megas, gigantamax, and regional variants
 - Print random pokemon (with filters for generations and different forms)
 - Print pokemon by name
 - Print pokedex entry together with the sprite
-- Configuration file, right now only for language and shiny rate
+- "Catch" the shiny and display your collection

-### This fork
+- Configuration file, for language, shiny rate and shiny hunting JSON
 - The text of the pokedex entry was moved.
 With the right flag you can choose if you want it under the pokemon or alongside
 - There are more pokedex description: every description of every games about that pokemon, you can choose the language and the game